ibm-cloud-docs/virtual-servers/vsi_public_profiles.md

 # Profiles
 {: #about-virtual-server-profiles}

-When you provision {{site.data.keyword.cloud}} virtual server instances, you can select from supported families of profiles.
+When you provision {{site.data.keyword.BluVirtServers}}, you can select from supported families of profiles.
 A profile is a combination of vCPU and RAM that can be instantiated quickly to start a virtual server instance.
 In the {{site.data.keyword.cloud_notm}} console, you can choose from popular profile configurations or select from a list of profiles that best fit your needs.
 {:shortdesc}

 The following virtual server instance families are available.